top of page

 Something to eat: Join our community in a collective fast until sundown as we remember Christ's death and pray for ourselves, our community, and our world.
 And whether or not you choose to fast, make lentil soup with vinegar for supper, remembering the bitter gall offered to Jesus on the cross.
 Recipe here.
 This has become a treasured Incarnation tradition.

 Something to celebrate: Although we will not hold a Vigil this year, we are preparing a simplified vigil liturgy for use around a firepit at home.
 We encourage those who would like to celebrate the Easter Vigil to invite others to gather and follow this liturgy together.
-This liturgy will be available in print and online starting on Palm Sunday, April 2.
+Read the liturgy here.
+Printed copies will be available at church on Palm Sunday, April 2.

 Sunday, April 9 @ 10am